centomila/BitwigBuddy-Documentation/docs-site/docs/guide/bitwigbuddy/installation.md

 3. 🟧 In Bitwig, go to **Settings > Controller > Add Extension > Centomila > BitwigBuddy**

+4. 🎉 BitwigBuddy should now appear in the Bitwig Studio Controller section

 ## Verifying Installation

 After installation:

-1. Open Bitwig Studio
-2. Navigate to the Settings menu
-3. Go to Controllers section
-4. You should see BitwigBuddy listed among the active controllers
-5. The BitwigBuddy panel should be accessible within Bitwig Studio
+1. A BitwigBuddy panel should be available in Bitwig Studio

-## Troubleshooting

-If you encounter any issues during installation:
+2. You'll see the Generate/Edit/Macro mode selector
+3. The preset browser should display all available patterns

+If you don't see the panel, try these troubleshooting steps:

-- Make sure you've extracted the entire BitwigBuddy folder, not just individual files
+- Make sure you've completely extracted the zip file
-- Check that you're using a compatible version of Bitwig Studio
-- Verify that the extension files are in the correct location
+- Check that the files are in the correct Extensions directory
-- Restart Bitwig Studio after installation
+- Restart Bitwig Studio

-For additional help, please check the [GitHub repository](https://github.com/centomila/BeatBuddy-Bitwig-Extension-MIDI-Drum-Generator) or contact the developer.
+- Check the controller setup in Bitwig's settings

+## Folder Structure

+BitwigBuddy uses several folders for different purposes:

+- **Custom Presets**: Store your own pattern presets as .txt files
+- **Macros**: Contains macro script files
+- **Presets**: Built-in pattern presets

+All these folders are located within the BitwigBuddy folder in your Extensions directory.